tidymass/tidymass-website/content/en/r-package/massqc.md

 HTML reporting requires the report-rendering dependencies available in your R environment; PDF adds its document toolchain.
 If rendering fails, inspect the log and produce individual diagnostic plots while resolving the missing renderer.

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-package-massqc-en.svg" caption="Read quality at two levels.
+Numbers show the reading order; this is a schematic." >}}

+A sample with much more missing data may have an acquisition problem; a feature missing from many samples may be unsuitable for the planned analysis.
+Review these separately.
+Generate before/after reports from explicitly saved objects, so that any improvement can be traced to a processing step.

 ## Functional scope

 HTML/PDF reports; sample and feature missingness; m/z–RT distributions; RSD curves; intensity boxplots; PCA and sample correlations.